spotlightpa/poor-richard/content/about/coronavirus-dashboard-faq.md

 We then convert the slope of those regression lines into a special number for each county that, in essence, represents the average percentage change in new daily cases for that county, per day, over the past 14 days.

 Here, we made editorial judgements about what constituted a “rising” or “falling” description.
-If a county&#39;s percent change was greater than 2.5%, our dashboard evaluates that county as having a “rising” trend.
+If a county's percent change was greater than 2.5%, our dashboard evaluates that county as having a “rising” trend.
 If the county’s percentage change is lower than -2.5%, the dashboard evaluates that county as having a “falling” trend.
 We chose these ranges so that our evaluations of “rising” and “falling” were more likely to err on the conservative side.

 We evaluate counties that have an average percentage change between 2.5 to -2.5 percent as having an “unclear” trend.